lucalanca/coursera-funpro/README.md

 coursera-funpro
 ===============

-My solutions to Coursera's Functional Programming Principles in Scala by Martin Odersky
+My solutions to Coursera's Functional Programming Principles in Scala by Martin Odersky.